A client once asked me during a session:

 - And then something really cool happened….

-- Even though we hadn’t even started working on her longer-term goals like sticking with her diet and social anxiety, she told me that she found herself making progress on them almost by accident (which isn’t all that surprising—most goals are a whole lot easier to achieve when you’re being kind to yourself instead of cruel!)
+- Even though we hadn’t even started working on her longer-term goals like sticking with her diet, she told me that she found herself making progress on them almost by accident.

 Looking back on Sarah’s story, I think the central feature was her confusion about the relationship between feelings and actions.